 I removed my fine but leaky 605 and tried to disassemble to replace the o-ring gaskets.
 I didn’t know what I was doing and messed up the disassembly by stripping the hexagonal adjustment screw on the sector shaft.
 Stripped and stuck half-disassembled, I decided to go with a new or rebuilt unit.
 I chose to upgrade the 605 to a 800 series quick ratio box.

 I chose a rebuilt Saginaw 800 2 1/2 turn lock-to-lock gear box (Cardone 27-6550).
-All of the Saginaw 605 and 800 boxes were interchangeable, but different models of the 800 have different ratio gearing.
+Saginaw 605 and 800 boxes are interchangeable, but different models of the 800 have different ratio gearing.
 This Cardone 27-6550 box is the same as the one found on Buick GN and Monte SS, and other sporty models (some Camaros and Jeeps also).
 This model 800 box requires a different pitman arm than the 605 as the output shaft is larger diameter than the 605 (and some 800s).
+I believe that pitman arm is: PROFORGED 10310055 (#7837631)

 In switching out the steering box, I found that the previous 605 box used an inverted flare fitting while the newer box required an o-ring type connection.
 I previously switched out the fitting on my newer o-ring pump to the older style inverted flare so I could used the 1979 OEM high pressure hose to the 605.
 Now, I needed to switch it back to the original pump o-ring fitting to accept the newer (mid-80s) Gbody OEM o-ring high pressure hose.